qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 - `save_dir`: the directory where the results will be saved through the `DataHandler`
 - `save_data`: boolean indicating if the data should be saved or not.
 - `generate_new_data`: boolean indicating if the data should be generated or loaded from a previous run.
-- `disjoint_processing`: boolean indicating if the processing should be done for each qubit separately or jointly.
+- `disjoint_processing`: boolean indicating if the post-processing should be done for each qubit separately or jointly.
+This can be useful when one wants to assess crosstalk effects between qubits when no two-qubit gate is applied (qubits are therefore not entangled).

 The user can then run a XEB experiment by creating an instance of the `XEB` class (taking as input the `XEBConfig`, and a `QuAM` object) calling the `run` method.